rubberduck-ai/rubberduck-vscode/app/vscode/asset/walkthrough/custom-conversation-templates.md

 - `${language}` - the language id of the document in the active editor
 - `${firstMessage}` - the first message of the conversation (text only) or `undefined` if there are no messages
 - `${lastMessage}` - the last message of the conversation (text only) or `undefined` if there are no messages

-### Settings

-- `maxTokens`: The maximum number of tokens that can be generated from the prompt.
-- `stop`: An array of tokens that will stop the conversation.
-Optional.
-- `temperature`: The temperature of the prompt.
-Optional.
-Defaults to 0.
-Set to e.g. 0.5 to get more creative responses.